dwradcliffe/dwradcliffe.github.com/_posts/2014-10-16-testing-tls-fallback.md

 The POODLE is on the loose and we're all trying to kill off SSLv3 and enable this new TLS_FALLBACK_SCSV thing.
 I had a hard time finding this information but it's actually pretty easy to test TLS_FALLBACK_SCSV.

 You will need the latest version of OpenSSL - 1.0.1j.
-I hacked my homebrew formula to compile, and I'm sure the forumula will be updated shortly.
+I hacked my homebrew formula to compile, and I'm sure the formula will be updated shortly.

 We will use the `s_client` command to initiate a connection: